-“How do u know ur pregnant?” a friend texted me the other day, just after I read an article in the Washington Post about a runner mom who went to the ER with what she thought might be a ruptured disk and came home with a baby girl.
+“How do u know ur pregnant?” a friend texted me the other day, just after I read an article about a runner mom who went to the ER with what she thought might be a ruptured disk and came home with a baby girl.

 How do you know you’re pregnant?
 Here are 5 telltale signs that something special may be coming your way in nine short (long) months:

 4. Nausea: If going down the twisty slide after your toddler makes you queasy, the hot dog cart smells like a landfill, or your partner’s breath makes you gag, those first trimester pregnancy hormones might be kicking in.
 My mother-in-law noticed I looked a little green at the park weeks before I realized I was pregnant.
-“I’m fine,” I laughed off my nausea.
+“I’m fine,” I laughed off the nausea.
 “Oh, yeah?”
 She raised her eyebrows.
 Nine months later our son was born.